mesosphere/dcos-perf-test-driver/docs/source/config/Example.rst

     repeat: 5

     # The title of the scale test
-    title: "1 App / N Instances Test on Local Mesos Simulator"
+    title: "Scale Tests"

     # Define the parameters this policy will be updating
     parameters:
-      - name: instances
+      - name: deploymentRate
-        uuid: 4a003e85e8bb4a95a340eec1727cfd0d
-        units: count
+        units: depl/s
-        desc: The number of instances per application deployment
+        desc: The number of deployments per second

     # Define the metrics we are measuring
     metrics:
-      - name: deploymentTime
+      - name: responseTime
-        uuid: cfac77fceb244862aedd89066441c416
-        desc: The time from the HTTP request completion till the deployment success
-        summarize: [mean, min, max]
         units: sec
+        desc: The time for an HTTP request to complete
+        summarize: [mean_err]

     # Introduce some indicators that will be used to extract
     # the outcome of the test as a single scalar value
     indicators:

-      # Calculate `meanDeploymentTime` by calculating the normalizing average
+      # Calculate `meanResponseTime` by calculating the normalizing average
-      # of all the `deploymentTime` mean values, normalized against the number
+      # of all the `responseTime` mean values, normalized against the current
-      # of instances
+      # deploymentRate
-      - name: meanDeploymentTime
+      - name: meanResponseTime
         class: indicator.NormalizedMeanMetricIndicator
-        metric: deploymentTime.mean
+        metric: responseTime.mean_err
-        parameter: instances
+        normalizeto: deploymentRate

   #################################################
   # Macro Values
   #################################################
   define:

-    # Define `marathon_repo_dir` that is required by other fragments
-    marathon_repo_dir: /workdir/marathon

     # Define `marathon_url` that is required by other fragments
     marathon_url: http://127.0.0.1:8080